geotrev/core-flux/README.md

 ### `subscriptionAdded`

-Any time a new subscription is added to the store, your `subscriptionAdded` function will run.
+Any time a new subscription is added to the store, your `subscriptionAdded` function runs.

-An example of how you can use this is to load in any default state values your subscriber expects.
+An example of how you can use this is to pass default state values to a subscriber.

 ```js
 function subscriptionAdded(subscription, state) {